-The simplest and most effective way to optimize your workflows is to choose Kissflow Workflow.
+The simplest and most effective way to optimize your workflows is to choose Kissflow workflow management platform.
 It scores high on ease of use, and you can create and deploy workflows in 15 minutes!
 Powerful reporting and analytics help you boost efficiency.
 Role-based access secures confidential data.

 Try a customized demo today and get started on your journey to efficiency.